acoustic-content-samples/wchtools-cli/README.md

   This will push the artifacts in the order of least dependencies (eg, libraries), to most (eg, pages), in order for dependent items to be there before items that depend on them.

-  In most cases, the metadata for the default site (<working-directory>/sites/default.json) is not changed across pulling/pushing pages and content etc. And since the default site metadata is created out of the box for new tenants, the revision in your package may not match the revision in the Watson Content Hub tenant data.
+  In most cases, the metadata for the default site (<working-directory>/sites/default.json) is not changed across pulling/pushing pages and content etc. And since the default site metadata is created out of the box for new tenants, the revision in your package may not match the revision in the Acoustic Content tenant data.
 So even if you're not changing the default site metadata (eg, site name or description), you may get a conflict error when pushing the site to a different tenant.
-If you do push it and it fails with a conflict error, you may either ignore the conflict if you haven't made any changes, or push the default site again with -f (--force-override) to override the conflict and update the current default site metadata on the server side, for your Watson Content Hub tenant.
+If you do push it and it fails with a conflict error, you may either ignore the conflict if you haven't made any changes, or push the default site again with -f (--force-override) to override the conflict and update the current default site metadata on the server side, for your Acoustic Content tenant.

 #### The -A option and granular artifact type options